 Can I Get an Austrian Passport If My Grandmother was Austrian?

 It is not possible to acquire Austrian citizenship purely through your grandparents.
-However, if your grandmother (or grandfather) lived in Austria proper and successor states of the former Austro-Hungarian monarchy between 1933 and 1955 and was persecuted by the regime, you’re entitled to Austrian citizenship.
+However, if your grandmother (or grandfather) lived in Austria proper, even if born in successor states of the former Austro-Hungarian monarchy, between 1933 and 1955, and was persecuted by the regime, you’re entitled to Austrian citizenship.
 Supporting evidence, in the form of official documents, is necessary to obtaining Austrian passport through grandparents.